swaechter/fhnw-cpib/README.md

 This is our IML compiler for the module cpib (Building a compiler) that is written in Java.

+## Preparations

+    * Install the EditorConfig plugin in IntelliJ IDEA

 ## Build

     git clone https://github.com/swaechter/fhnw-cpib